 Universal Credit live service is available to:

-- all single people across Great Britain, who are not in a full service area and meet certain other Universal Credit conditions
+- all single jobseekers across Great Britain, who are not in a full service area and meet certain other Universal Credit conditions

 - couples and families with children who live in an area without an asterisk (*) in the list of jobcentre areas where couples and families can claim Universal Credit